Positioning Vietnam As A Top Market For M&A Deals Amid Global Uncertainty*

 M&A deals involving American investors such as Warburg Pincus, KKR, and Mondelez are also increasingly active, investing in the likes of Vingroup, Masan, Techcombank, Becamex, MoMo, and Kinh Do over the last five years.

-There have been nearly 190 M&A transactions with a total value of $5 billion by US investors since 1994, of which one-third of total M&A transactions and 42 per cent of total value were in 2017-2021 alone.
+There have been nearly 190 M&A transactions with a total value of $5 billion by US investors since 1994, of which one-third of total M&A transactions and 42 percent of total value were in 2017-2021 alone.

 CONTINUING TRENDS